davidissamattos/bpcs/README.md

 ## Installation

-From version 1.2, we rely upon the Stan software and the `cmdstanr` package (Gabry and Češnovar 2020).
+From version &gt;= 1.2.0, we rely upon the Stan software and the `cmdstanr` package (Gabry and Češnovar 2020).

 You need to have a suitable toolchain and install cmdstan and cmdstanr.
 The easiest way is to follow the instruction presented in the `cmdstanr`